Aging In Place Remodeling: 14 Ways to Get Your House Ready for Your Next Chapter

 7. Ditch the Throw Rugs

-8. Master the Stairs
+8. Optimize the Stairs

-10. First-Floor Master Bedroom
+10. Create a First-Floor Primary Bedroom

 “If you’re doing a major renovation, make sure there’s a bedroom on the lower level—one that could become the primary bedroom in the future,” says Wid Chapman, an architect and coauthor of the books Home Design in an Aging World and Unassisted Living.
 The room can be a guest room for the time being, or even a den, Chapman suggests.
 But outfit the room so that at a future time, if you or your spouse can no longer navigate stairs, you can make the first-floor room your primary bedroom.

 Home automation is another important component of aging-in-place improvements.
 Sensors and timers can monitor house systems to alert homeowners and care providers to potential problems.
 You can also install smart lighting with motion sensors that turn the lights on and off as you enter and leave a space, as well as smart locks that lock the front door behind you automatically.
 Voice assistants, like Amazon Echo and Google Home, can connect to many smart home automations so you can control them with your voice instead of having to press tiny buttons that are hard to see and access.

 Smoke and carbon monoxide detectors are a must for any home, but aging ears can’t always hear these important alarms.
 Choose detectors with prominent visual alerts, such as flashing lights—Kidde’s plug-in carbon monoxide detector with safety lights is a good bet.
 You should also place fire extinguishers in accessible locations throughout the home, especially in the kitchen (and anywhere with candles or a fireplace).
 You don’t want to have to go far to grab them if there’s an emergency.